jeraldrich/blog/docs/about_me.rst

 Rhythmic clicks and clacks spark calculated keystrokes, which forge the thinker’s visual picture and supporting logical structures, into a blueprint of monotyped characters and mathematical symbols.

 With bloodshot eyes and a deep exhale, the last detail is scribed.
-The final blueprint ready for mass production, is pressed into simple 0’s and 1’s for computers to read and replay.
+The logical blueprint ready for mass production, is pressed by the computer, into a long series of 0’s and 1’s instructions for other machines to simply read and replay.

 This magical medium where all the world’s 0’s and 1’s are stored, was invented by a brilliant thinker named Alan Turing, sometime around WW2.